WebKitForWindows/WebKitRequirements/RELEASING.md

 ## Tag names

 Tags are done based on the date of creation of the distribution.
-This is done because the third party requirements change sporatically and semantic versioning does not fit with the distribution.
+This is done because the third party requirements change sporadically and semantic versioning does not fit with the distribution.
 This provides a clear timeline on when the requirements changed.